 According to our Sniffspot survey, several respondents with large or reactive dogs mentioned charter options as their preferred method when cost wasn't a concern.
 One dog owner shared: "After a stressful experience trying to fly my Great Dane commercially, we saved up for a charter flight for our next vacation.
 It was expensive but absolutely worth it—he could sit next to me, get up and stretch, and there was zero stress for either of us."

 Another respondent said: "My dog doesn't do well with crowds or loud noises, so we chartered a small plane through JSX for our family reunion.
-The pilot even let my dog visit the cockpit before takeoff, which made for an amazing experience."
+The pilot even let my dog visit the cockpit before takeoff, which made for an amazing experience.
+A pet-friendly airline made a big difference!"

 A few companies specialize exclusively in pet transport: